jessevoostrum/jessevoostrum.github.io/blog/about-this-blog.md

 # About this blog

 This blog mainly serves as a personal memory aid.
 It is a collection of interesting insights and questions I am having throughout the course of my PhD.
+I hope you will find value in it.

 ## Sources